The Money Transmitter License in the United States: Regulatory Overview

 Estimated Timeframes to Obtain a United States MTL License

-1. Federal MSB registration: Typically completed within weeks after submission.
+1. Federal or FinCEN MSB registration: Typically completed within weeks after submission.

 Simple cases: 4–6 weeks